Introduction

 Important Reboot Steps:

-- Release Power Button
+- Release power button.

-- Wait for volume list to appear, select Gentoo
+- Wait for volume list, select Gentoo.

 - You will see macOS Recovery screen:

-- If asked "Select a volume to recover", select your macOS volume and click Next
+- If asked "Select a volume to recover", select your macOS volume and click Next.

-- Enter macOS user password (FileVault users)
+- Enter macOS user password (FileVault users).

-- Follow screen instructions to complete setup
+- Follow screen instructions to complete setup.

 Troubleshooting

-If you encounter a boot loop or are asked to reinstall macOS, please hold the power button to fully shut down, then restart from Step 1.
-You can choose to boot macOS, run curl https://alx.sh | sh and select p option to retry.
+If encountering boot loop or asked to reinstall macOS, press and hold power button to force shutdown, then start from step 1 again.
+Can choose macOS boot, run curl https://alx.sh | sh and select p option to retry.

 2. Boot from Live USB#